Panerai: Products

 Panerai offers watches across four marketing lines: Historic, Contemporary, Manifattura and Special Editions in runs of 500, 1000, 2,000 or 4,000 units; each with its issue number on the case back.
 The company issues Special Editions by year.
 For example, in 2006 issued the 1936 California Dial Radiomir special edition, a reissue of the first Panerai model presented to the Italian Marina Militare with production limited to 1936 units.

 When Ferrari's contract with watchmaker Girard-Perregaux expired in 2005, Ferrari and Panerai entered into a five-year agreement to design, manufacture and distribute Panerai watches carrying the Ferrari trademark.
 The collection was branded Ferrari engineered by Panerai and consisted of two product lines marketed as "Granturismo" and "Scuderia".
 The collection consisted of 11 models priced between US$5,000 and US$30,000.
 The Panerai-Ferrari partnership ended in 2010.

+Clientele

+Panerai watches have appeared on the wrist of multiple celebrities, politicians and other influential individuals, notably Sylvester Stallone who wore a Luminor model in the 1996 film, Daylight, American football player Peyton Manning, former President of the United States Bill Clinton, and English actor Hugh Grant.